Madoshakalaka/pipenv-setup/CONTRIBUTING.md

 `$ pytest` runs all the tests on 3.7

-Optionally, if you have python 3.6, python 3.7, python 3.8 installed
+Optionally, if you have python 2.7/3.4/3.5/3.6/3.7/3.8 installed

-`$ tox` will run tests on python 3.6 3.7 3.8
+`$ tox` will run tests on 6 python versions

 # Pull Request

-Upon pull request, travis will run tox tests on python 3.6/3.7/3.8 across 3 Operating Systems.(9 tests in total)
+Upon pull request, travis will run tox tests on python 2.7/3.4/3.5/3.6/3.7/3.8 across 3 Operating Systems.(yep, 18 tests in total)

 Tox also tests packaging from `setup.py`.
-Be sure to run `pipenv-setup sync` to update `setup.py` before a pull request.
+Be sure to run `pipenv-setup sync --dev` to update `setup.py` before a pull request.

 # Test Data Creation